-Kuma, one of Japan’s leading architects, won the competition to design the stadium for the 2020 Tokyo Olympics that have now been postponed due to coronavirus.
-He recently created Ace Hotel’s first hotel in Japan, in a building that was previously the Kyoto Central Telephone Company.
+One of Japan’s leading architects Kengo Kuma has won the competition to design the stadium for the 2020 Tokyo Olympics, postponed due to the coronavirus pandemic.
+He recently created Ace Hotel’s-the first hotel in Japan, in a building that was previously the Kyoto Central Telephone Company.